Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 (Also thank you city of Waterloo for starting to clear the snow at this corner as well, took a few years but I thinks it’s on the rotation now.
 Hopefully it will stay there for years to come.
 Thanks!)

-LizS about 3 years ago
+LizS almost 4 years ago

 We live on Woolwich Street, just up the hill from the new left hand turn lane.
 I agree with the other comments.
 This road continues to be busier all the time and often appears as a drag strip.
 Autos do not